Close

 Q: My daughter's boyfriend is abusive.
 Where can she go for help?

-Encourage your daughter to call the Counseling Center for assistance.
+Encourage your daughter to call the Center for Counseling and Mental Health Wellness for assistance.
 Your daughter might also like to contact Genesis House, which is Cookeville's domestic violence information center and shelter.
 Genesis House can provide shelter, confidential sexual assault examinations, court support, counseling, support groups, and helpful referrals.
 All services provided by Genesis House are free and confidential.

 COUNSELING CENTER AT TENNESSEE TECH UNIVERSITY